 CAUTION: Check the knots and the length of the rope before standing on the stair arms.
-You cannot re-tie the knots once you stand on the stair arms.
+You cannot re-tie the knots once you stand on the stair arms. d.
 Pull the rope taunt and mark the rope where it meets the stair arm mount.
-See Diagram 17.
+See Diagram 19.

 Important: Before you mark the rope, be sure that the top of both stair arms line up with the top of the red box on the Precor label.
-Refer to Diagram 15 on page 13.
+Refer to Diagram 17 on page 14.

-- d.
+- e.
 With the rope running through the stair arm mount, move both stair arms up so that you can easily tie a knot where you marked the rope.
-Note that if you placed the climber on its side to install the rope, return the climber to an upright position with the base flat on the floor. - e.
-Check the length of the guide rope by returning the stair arms to an even position shown in Diagram 15 on page 13.
-The top of both stair arms should line up with the red box located on the Precor label. - f.
+Note that if you placed the climber on its side to install the rope, return the climber to an upright position with the base flat on the floor. - f.
+Check the length of the guide rope by returning the stair arms to an even position shown in Diagram 17 on page 14.
+The top of both stair arms should line up with the red box located on the Precor label. - g.
 Step onto the stair arms.
 Test the stair stroke by moving your legs up and down a few times.

-Diagram 18 Measure the distance of the resistance cylinders from the mounts g.
 Press the right footpad down onto the rear crossbar.
 Let the left stair arm move up into its highest position (away from the rear crossbar).
 Check the distance between the top of the resistance cylinder on the left stair arm and the upper axle.
-It should be between 1/4 to 1/2 inches (.1 to .2 centimeters).
-See Diagram 18.
+It should be between 1/4 to 1/2 inches (.6 to 1.2 centimeters).
+See Diagram 20.

 If the distance is correct, you have installed the rope properly.
 If the adjustment knob touches the resistance cylinder mount, you will need to replace the rope and readjust the length.